opreaadrian/opreaadrian.github.io/_drafts/2016-09-14-top-5-things-to-consider-when-chosing-a-new-technology.md

 ---
 layout: post
 title: "Top 5 things to consider when chosing a new technology"
-pub_date: 2016-09-14 4:00:00 PM
+pub_date: 2016-09-15 4:30:00 PM
-last_modified: 2016-09-14 4:00:00 PM
+last_modified: 2016-09-15 4:40:00 PM
+permalink: /top-5-things-to-consider-when-chosing-a-new-technology/
 categories:
   - prouctivity
 published: true
 author: "Adrian Oprea"
 twitter: "@opreaadrian"
-keywords: productivity, scalability, technologies, software development, recipes, javascript, reactjs, react, angular, angular2, aurelia
+keywords: productivity, scalability, technologies, software development, recipes, javascript, reactjs, react, angular, angular2, aurelia, libraries, front-end
 featured_image: /images/posts/load-balancing-websockets-behind-nginx/post.jpg
 ---

+There is a saying that naming things is the most difficult part of software development and it is 100% true.
+At the same time, chosing technologies, libraries, platforms or programming languages can be just as hard.
+There are many aspects to consider, besides how we feel about it or if it is trendy or not.
+Judging a framework, for example, only by its popularity and how bad you want to work with it, without looking at some numbers is a thing I call Resume-Driven Development (RDD) and has nothing to do with healthy software development practices.
+In this article, I will share with you, my process for making such difficult choices.

 ## Table of contents
 {:.no_toc}